getkimball/docs/install.md

 * Your own Docker image repository for private storage of these images
 * One or more Kubernetes clusters in which to install the applications
 * [Helm](https://helm.sh/)
+* An S3 Bucket writable from an AWS-instance metadata credential set

 ## Installation Process